 Can you believe it’s already mid-November?!
 Where did the time go?!
 With a hurricane, a change in extra-curricular activities, and my business focus shifting, time really did fly by.
 Guys.
 We just took our above-ground pool down last week.
 I know.
 It’s awful.

-But, here I am, getting new printables ready and working on the business section of my planner for 2018!
+But, here I am, getting new printables ready and working on my small business planner setup for next year!

 Last year, I shared how I was organizing my small business, and you guys seemed to love it.
 In fact, to date it’s my most-pinned post on this blog.
 Since I’m updating some things this year, I thought I’d write a new post!
 Clearly, you guys love organization.
 And printables.
 And business stuff.